Trondheim to Bodo Road Trip – Crossing Norway’s Polar Circle

 Note the opening times: May 01 to September.
 We had arrived too late.
 Other useful information concerning the centre can be found on their Facebook Page.

-Also of interest is that the building of cairns (you can see many behind the Arctic Circle Centre) is no longer allowed.
+Also of interest is that the building of cairns (many of which can be seen behind the Arctic Circle Centre) is no longer allowed.

 building and status marking the arctic circle boundary